 This differentiation allows students of varying developmental levels to participate with learning goals that are appropriate to his or her needs.

-Level 3 -Students who benefit from level three cognitive learning supports may typically learn to read text, produce simple writing, perform basic math processes and independently demonstrate comprehension of modified content learning information.
+Level 3 -Students who benefit from level three cognitive learning supports may typically learn to read text, produce simple writing, perform basic math processes, and independently demonstrate comprehension of modified content.

 Level 1 - Students who benefit from level one cognitive learning support may typically require maximum support within all instructional tasks.
 For these students, increasing the level of participation and demonstrating an active participation response is the main objective.
 Students who require level one supports typically do not make distinct or consistent choices.